tobeva/tobeva.com/content/about/current/napari/_index.md

 * [Performance Monitoring](https://github.com/napari/napari/pull/1453)
 * [Asynchronous Image Loading](https://github.com/napari/napari/pull/1510)

-Read [my blog post](/blog/2020/08/02/open-source/) on how it has been working on open source as opposed to proprietary commercial software.

 I recently recorded this demo video to show progress from my first three months of work on Napari: